JOPlatt/NWB_dtra3.0/README.md

 **Drta**

-When you type drta you get two windows showing the data in each trial: drtaBrowseTraces and a sample of snips chosen with the thresholds entered and turning off some trials/channels with drtaThresholdSnips.
+When you type drtaNWB you get two windows showing the data in each trial: drtaBrowseTraces and a sample of snips chosen with the thresholds entered and turning off some trials/channels with drtaThresholdSnips.